nrwl/nx/docs/shared/plugins/maintain-published-plugin.md

+# Maintain a Published Plugins

+To create a plugin, see the [create a local plugin tutorial](/plugins/tutorials/create-plugin).

-# Share your Nx Plugin
+## Publish your Nx Plugin

 In order to use your plugin in other workspaces or share it with the community, you will need to publish it to an npm registry.
 To publish your plugin follow these steps:

-1. Build your plugin with the command `nx run my-plugin:build`
+1. `nx publish my-plugin --ver=1.0.0` which automatically builds `my-plugin`
-1. `npm publish ./dist/package/my-plugin` and follow the prompts from npm.
+2. Follow the prompts from npm.
-1. That's it!
+3. That's it!

 {% callout type="warning" title="Version bump" %}
 Currently you will have to modify the `package.json` version by yourself or with a tool.